This proposal (along with its smaller sister records proposal) covers a

 List binder

-A list binder extracts elements by position from objects that implement List
+A list binder extracts elements by position from objects that implement List.

-element in order to match suffixes or ignore extraelements.
+elements.
 Allow capturing the rest in a variable.

 Map binder

-A map binder access values by key from objects that implement Map
+A map binder access values by key from objects that implement Map.

 constant expressions.
 It is a compile-time error if any of the entry key